IamSpicyBar/spiderRecipes/README.md

 If you want to output csv files, use getdata.py

-The last part of getdata.py is to translate unique ingredients list to English, delete them
+The last part of getdata.py is to translate unique ingredients list to English, please delete them
-#### Created by Yichen, updated on 12/17/2017
+#### Updated on 12/17/2017